isabella232/mobile-services.es-ES/help/android/messaging-main/push-messaging/c-set-up-rich-push-notif-android.md

 >[!IMPORTANT]
 >
->La clase que contiene `onMessageReceived()` la implementación gestiona los datos recibidos.
+>La clase que contiene la implementación `onMessageReceived()` administra los datos recibidos.

 If the push message contains a Media URL, the URL will be available in the `RemoteMessage` parameter that is passed to the `onMessageReceived()` function.
 La clave a utilizar es `attachment-url`, como se muestra en el siguiente ejemplo de código: